phihd/big-data-platform-assignment-1/reports/Assignment-Nr-Deployment.md

-# This your assignment deployment report
+# This is a deployment/installation guide

-it is a free form. you can add:

-* how to deploy your system
+It is a free form. you can use it to explain how to deploy/install and run  your code.